openhab/openhab1-addons/bundles/action/org.openhab.action.homematic/README.md

 ## Prerequisites

-The Homematic binding (1.x) must be installed and configured.
+The Homematic Binding (1.x) must be installed and configured.

 ## Actions